Dual-Context Calculi for Modal Logic: From sequent calculi to dual contexts

 \section{From sequent calculi to dual contexts}

+We will now discuss the problems that one usually faces when devising modal $\lambda$-calculi for box modalities.
+We then demonstrate how the dual-context pattern decisively deals with many of these, by importing patterns found in well-behaved sequent calculi.

-\subsection{The Perennial Issues}
+\subsection{The perennial issues}

-In this \kwhat{} we discuss the issues that one has to tackle time and time again whilst devising modal $\lambda$-calculi for necessity modalities.

-A brief perusal of the survey \cite{Kavvos2016} indicates that most work in the subject is concentrated on the analysis of essentially two kinds of calculi: (a) those with \emph{explicit substitutions}, following a style that was popularised by \cite{Bierman1992a, Bierman1996a, Bierman2000a}; and (b) those employing \emph{dual contexts}, a pattern that was imported into modal type theory by \cite{Davies1996} and \cite{Davies2001}.
+Most work on the subject is concentrated on essentially two kinds of calculi: those with \emph{delayed substitutions}, following a style that was popularised by Bierman and de Paiva \cite{Bierman2000a}; and those employing \emph{dual contexts}, a pattern that was imported into modal type theory by Davies and Pfenning \cite{Davies2001a, Davies2001}.

-Calculi with explicit substitutions suffer from multiple problems, mostly because they feature introduction rules for the modality which also partially function as cut rules.
-This is rather harmful when it comes to proof-theoretic \emph{harmony}, and in all cases weaker than \textsf{S4} this pattern breaks down the duality between introduction and elimination.
-Decoupling the introduction and cut aspect of these rules is essential for overcoming these problems.
+\paragraph{Explicit substitutions \`{a} la Bierman \& de Paiva} The calculus introduced by Bierman and de Paiva made use of a trick that was previously employed in the context of Intuitionistic Linear Logic by \cite{Benton1993b} to ensure that substitution is admissible.
+The trick is simple: \emph{if cut is not admissible, then we build it into the introduction rule}.

+In the case of \textsf{CS4}, the resultant syntax is an extension of the ordinary simply-typed $\lambda$-calculus.
+The extension is obtained by adding the following introduction rule: